 The sun’s ultraviolet rays bake the strength and flexibility out of asphalt, which can leave it brittle and full of hairline cracks that make the surface vulnerable to the invasion of water.

 Sealcoating protects asphalt from the elements of time and extends its life cycle.
-Along with proper maintenance, it can even double the life of your pavement.
+Along with proper maintenance by experienced contractors, it can even double the life of your pavement.

 Asphalt sealcoating fills and covers the voids in your pavement’s surface.
 The resulting smooth texture makes the superficial area easier to maintain all year-round.
 For example, snow is easier to remove from an even surface, and sweeping is far more effective on a smooth surface.

-The price of asphalt will always be affected by crude oil prices, which fluctuate when supplies vary.
+The price of asphalt will always be affected by crude oil prices, which fluctuates when supplies vary.
 Asphalt sealcoating preserves pavement and helps prevent the need for costly repairs in the future.

 Before asphalt sealcoating, any structural failures or cracks on the pavement must be repaired.
 All potholes must be removed and replaced, and cracks must be cleaned and filled.